 In addition to the former bus depot, three single-family lots at 5469-5507 Willow Street have been included in the rezoning application.
 An earlier rezoning application was approved for these lots in 2017, allowing for 20 townhouses, but that application was withdrawn and enactment was not pursued.
-The addition of the Willow Street lots will allow for an extension of 39th Avenue westward into the OTC and increases the total area of the site by approximate 0.5 acre.
+The addition of the Willow Street lots will allow for an extension of 39th Avenue alignment westward into the OTC and increases the total area of the site by approximately 0.5 acres.

-The OTC is one of a handful of contiguous, large sites within Vancouver that are held by limited owners.
-As such, it represents an opportunity to develop a new community that will contribute to meeting a number of City's objectives, including affordable housing, public parks and green space, childcare provision, and transportation.
-Large site redevelopments, like the OTC, are also unique opportunities to respond to and guide the evolving character of Vancouver neighbourhoods through incorporation of intentional place-making elements.
+The OTC is one of a handful of large, contiguous sites within Vancouver that are held in limited ownership.
+As such, it represents an opportunity to develop a new community that will contribute to a number of City objectives, including affordable housing, sustainability, public parks and greenspace, childcare, and transportation.
+Major site redevelopments, like the OTC, are also unique opportunities to respond to and guide the evolving character of Vancouver neighbourhoods through the incorporation of intentional place-making elements.

 The OTC Policy Statement, which is guiding redevelopment of the site, anticipates integrating with the surrounding neighbourhood through a diverse network of public spaces, mews, paths, and open spaces.
 The two primary new roads within the site reference the "Garden City" style of the local area, with gently-curved streets lined with trees.
-Buildings are expected to actively engage the streets with a diverse architecture and to provide views of the North Shore Mountains.
+Buildings are expected to actively engage the streets with diverse architecture and to provide views of the North Shore Mountains.

-Figure 2: Policy Statement Conceptual Rendering
+Figure 2: Policy Statement Illustration

 The OTC is located within the Oakridge Municipal Town Centre neighbourhood identified in the Cambie Corridor Plan (the "Cambie Plan"), an area anchored by the Oakridge Centre mall and the Oakridge-41st Avenue Canada Line station (see Figure 3).
-The R4 41st Avenue RapidBus, connecting Joyce-Collingwood SkyTrain station and UBC, has stops at Cambie and Oak Streets.
+The site is well-served by bus service, including the R4 41st Avenue RapidBus, connecting Joyce-Collingwood SkyTrain station and UBC, has stops at Cambie and Oak Streets.
 Existing and anticipated future development in the immediate area include:

-To the north: Across 38th Avenue are existing single-family houses which, under the Cambie Plan, may be rezoned to RM-8A, allowing for three-storey townhouses up to 1.2 FSR.
+• To the north: Across 38th Avenue are existing single-family houses which, under the Cambie Plan, may be rezoned to RM-8A, allowing for three-storey townhouses up to 1.2 FSR.